sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

 WKUP UART
 *********

-.. ifconfig:: CONFIG_part_variant in ('AM62LX')

-   WKUP UART wakeup is not yet supported on AM62LX.
+The UART in WKUP domain is capable of waking up the system.

+In order to use WKUP UART as a wakeup source, it needs to be configured in a generic way using the ti-sysc interconnect target module driver.
+The reference configuration can be found under target-module in `k3-am62-wakeup.dtsi <https://git.ti.com/cgit/ti-linux-kernel/ti-linux-kernel/tree/arch/arm64/boot/dts/ti/k3-am62-wakeup.dtsi?h=11.02.08#n46>`__

 .. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM62AX', 'AM62PX')

-   The UART in WKUP domain is capable of waking up the system from Deep Sleep and MCU Only modes.

-   In order to use WKUP UART as a wakeup source, it needs to be configured in a generic way using the ti-sysc interconnect target module driver.
-   The reference configuration can be found under target-module in `k3-am62-wakeup.dtsi <https://git.ti.com/cgit/ti-linux-kernel/ti-linux-kernel/tree/arch/arm64/boot/dts/ti/k3-am62-wakeup.dtsi?h=11.01.05#n46>`__

    WKUP UART is generally available on the third serial port (/dev/ttyUSB2) and by default it only shows output from DM R5.

+.. ifconfig:: CONFIG_part_variant in ('AM62LX')

+   WKUP UART is generally available on the third serial port (/dev/ttyUSB2).

-   Once the system has entered Deep Sleep or MCU Only mode as shown in the :ref:`LPM section<lpm_modes>`, wakeup from WKUP UART can be triggered by doing *any key press* on the WKUP UART terminal.
+Once the system has entered the specified low power mode as shown in the :ref:`LPM section<lpm_modes>`, wakeup from WKUP UART can be triggered by doing *any key press* on the WKUP UART terminal.
 No output will be visible on the WKUP UART terminal, but Linux resume messages will be printed on the MAIN UART terminal.

 ******************